MIDFIELDR/midfielddata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <br>An `R` data package containing anonymized student-level records for
-98,000 undergraduates—a practice-data sample of the MIDFIELD database.
+98,000 undergraduates, a sample of the MIDFIELD database to practice using the tools and methods provided by the `midfieldr` package.

 ![](https://github.com/MIDFIELDR/midfielddata/blob/main/docs/logo.png?raw=true)